nasir015/Book-Recomendation-system/README.md

 ## Introduction

-This is a book recommendation system which recommends books based on the book you like.
+This is a book recommendation system that recommends books based on the book you like.
 It uses the cosine similarities to find the nearest books to the book you like and recommends them to you.

 ## Dataset

 The dataset used for this project is the [Book Dataset](https://gist.github.com/jaidevd/23aef12e9bf56c618c41).
-It contains 212 books list .
-It also contains the author, subothor, publisher and genre and  book title and author of the users.
-The dataset is in the form of 2 tables: books.csv, books_new.csv .
+It contains 212 books list.
+It also contains the author, sub-author, publisher and genre book title, and author of the users.
+The dataset is in the form of 2 tables: books.csv, books_new.csv.
 The dataset is in the form of a CSV file.

 ## Columns